mohitpai/journey-optimizer.en/help/using/email/email-settings.md

 >[!CONTEXTUALHELP]
 >id="ajo_surface_seed_list"
 >title="Add a seed list"
->abstract="Select the seed list of your choice to automatically include specific email seed addresses in your deliveries.
-These addresses will be included at the delivery execution time and will receive an exact copy of the delivery for assurance purposes."
+>abstract="Select the seed list of your choice to automatically add specific internal addresses to your audiences.
+These seed addresses will be included at the delivery execution time and will receive an exact copy of the message for assurance purposes."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/seed-lists.html#use-seed-list" text="What are seed lists?"
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/seed-lists.html?lang=en#create-seed-list" text="Create a seed lists"

 A seed list in [!DNL Journey Optimizer] enables you to automatically include specific email seed addresses in your deliveries.
 [Learn more](../configuration/seed-lists.md)